Strata (band): Return from Hiatus (2020)

-On 28 July 2020, the band confirmed their return with a new single titled "Around the Bend."
+On July 28, 2020, the band confirmed their return with a new single titled "Around the Bend."
 The band confirmed that this would be their first track of 2020, which was self-recorded, self-produced, and self-released.
 "Around the Bend" was released via Bandcamp, which included a podcast-style breakdown of the making of "Around the Bend," featuring Eric Victorino and Ryan Hernandez, as well as an alternate acoustic version of the song.

+The band has not done any shows since 2020 as Victorino has focused on other projects.
+Strata has re-released their first album for the first time on vinyl in January 2025.